-In addition to his litigation experience, Mr. Young has been active in alternative dispute resolution and has successfully handled over 375 mediations.
+In addition to his litigation experience, Steve has been active in alternative dispute resolution and has successfully handled over 375 mediations.

 Over the years he has been a speaker at seminars sponsored by FINRA and the Law & Compliance Division of the Securities Industry and Financial Markets Association and has spoken on a variety of issues, including: Handling Securities Cases, Handling Commodities Futures Cases, Regulatory Cases, Arbitration, Research Analyst Issues, Compliance, Supervision and Discovery.
 He has been instrumental in the building and management of the Aquarium of the Pacific and has served on its Board of Directors and Executive Committee since 1997.
 He is also a member of the Peninsula Committee Children’s Hospital and an officer of the Whitney Young Children’s Foundation.
 He and his wife Marlene recently were named Palos Verdes Peninsula’s “Citizens of the Year” by the Chamber of Commerce in recognition of their 33-year history of volunteering and philanthropy.